Soteria: Efficient Symbolic Execution as a Functional Library: : for C

 Note that these tests were written by the Gillian-C authors, and thus they are subject to \emph{bias} (towards Gillian-C), as we described above in \cref{sec:soteria-rust}. \coteria runs \emph{faster} than Gillian-C on \emph{all tests}; this is despite the fact that, unlike \coteria, Gillian-C does not perform integer overflow checks.
 Both \coteria and Gillian-C run \emph{significantly faster} than CBMC.
 However, as these tests are (potentially) biased towards Gillian-C, further evaluation is needed to compare the tools on tests written for \sot and for CBMC.
 Moreover, CBMC times out on 30 of the (159) tests (with the timeout of 30s).
 As such, 900s of the total $\sim$1190s taken by CBMC is spent on timed-out tests.

 Moreover, as shown in \cref{fig:wpst_categories}, \coteria performs a \emph{more accurate} analysis than both Gillian-C and CBMC.
-Specifically, \coteria has no false negatives (FNs), while Gillian-C and CBMC have three and two FNs, respectively.
-That is, \coteria finds three (\resp two) bugs that Gillian-C (\resp CBMC) \emph{miss}.
+Specifically, all bugs found by Gillian-C and CBMC were also found by \coteria; that is, to our knowledge \coteria has no false negatives (FNs, missed bugs which were found by at least one other tool).
+On the other hand, Gillian-C and CBMC have three and two FNs, respectively.
 In the case of Gillian-C, two of the FNs occur because the Gillian compiler \emph{optimises away} bugs due to accessing uninitialised memory; the reason for the third FN in Gillian-C is unclear to us.
 Similarly, CBMC misses the same two bugs as Gillian-C due to accessing uninitialised memory; this is because CBMC does not check for accesses to uninitialised memory.

 Moreover, \coteria and Gillian-C have no \emph{false positives} (FPs), do not crash and do not time out.
 However, as discussed above, CBMC times out on 30 of the tests and crashes on one.
 Lastly, CBMC reports two FPs; \ie CBMC reports two bugs where there are none.
 This is because CBMC performs over-approximate (\mox) analysis that is not always precise enough for bug detection.